Gwyneth Paltrow insists Utah ski collision wasn't her fault

 The proceedings have delved deep into the 76-year-old Sanderson's medical history and personality changes, with attorneys questioning whether his deteriorating health and estranged relationships stemmed from the collision or natural process of aging.

 After a judge threw out Sanderson's earlier $3.1 million lawsuit, Sanderson then claimed damages of “more than $300,000."
-Paltrow has countersued for a symbolic $1 and attorney fees.
-The amount of money at stake for both sides pales in comparison to the typical legal costs of a multiyear lawsuit, private security detail and expert witness-heavy trial.
+Paltrow has countersued for a symbolic $1 and attorney fees, and one of her attorneys has repeatedly waved a $1 bill toward the jury.

-Lawyers for Paltrow spent much of Thursday raising questions about Sanderson's mentions of their client's wealth and celebrity as well as what they called his “obsession” with the lawsuit.

-The first three days of the trial featured testimony from medical experts, Sanderson's personal doctor, a ski companion and his daughter, who said she noticed post-concussion symptoms less than a year after the accident.
+Sanderson’s attorneys likened the symbolic action of suing for $1 to a 2017 countersuit filed by Taylor Swift against a radio host for the same amount in an effort to draw attention to Paltrow’s celebrity.
+When asked whether she’s friends with Swift over a parade of objections from her attorney, Paltrow said no, but that she was “friendly” with the singer.

 Associated Press writer Anna Furman contributed reporting from Los Angeles.